 What is ankylosing spondylitis?

-Doctors believe that AS is an autoimmune disease.
+It is believed that ankylosing spondylitis is an autoimmune disease.
 A trigger such as an infection may cause the body to react abnormally, leading to inflammation.
 Over time, inflammation of the ligaments around the bone can lead to new bone growth, which can cause separate vertebrae to fuse together (termed ankylosis).
 This can lead to long-term lack of mobility as well as stiffening of the rib cage, causing restricted chest expansion, reduced lung capacity, and difficulty breathing.

-AS affects men more than women and is usually diagnosed during the teenage years, twenties, or thirties.
-People with a gene called HLA-B27 are at increased risk of developing the condition.
-However, being born with this gene doesn't necessarily lead to AS and scientists are currently researching other suspected triggers.
+Ankylosing spondylitis affects men more than women and is usually diagnosed during the teenage years, twenties, or thirties.
+People with a gene called HLA-B27 are at significantly increased risk of developing the condition.
+However, being born with this gene doesn't necessarily lead to ankylosing spondylitis and scientists are currently researching other suspected triggers.